-Organization Costs Supporting Documentation: For salaries and expenses, supply copies of certified timesheets documenting hours worked and proof employee was paid (i.e., earning statements/payroll registries).
-Expense items need to have copies of invoices/receipts and canceled checks or general ledger for proof of payment.
-All documentation for reimbursement MUST include exact amounts and MUST be clearly visible and defined (i.e., highlighted, underlined, circled &/or individually identified on a spreadsheet).
+Organization Costs Supporting Documentation: For salaries, provide copies of certified timesheets with employee and supervisor signature documenting hours worked or FDEM Form 6 - Time and Effort and proof employee was paid (paystubs, earning statements, payroll expenditure reports).
+Expense items need to have copies of invoices, receipts and cancelled checks, credit card statements, bank statements for proof of payment.
+All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation).